-For the past several years our region has used a Referee Points system to reward 10U, 12U and 14U teams that supply certified adult (18 or older) referees for our games.
-Each team is asked to supply at least one adult referee (preferably new, so we can keep growing our pool of referees, and preferably not the coach) for the season.
-Each team's coach will encourage parents to volunteer for this opportunity.
-Referee Points earned by a team's adult referee are factored and then added to the team's total points and therefore will affect standings.
+Region 42 uses a Referee Points system to reward 10U, 12U and 14U teams that supply certified adult (18 or older) referees for our games.
+Each team is asked to supply at least one adult referee (preferably not the coach) for the season.
+New referees are especially welcome and needed because they provide an opportunity for us to grow our pool of available referees.
+Each team's coach needs to actively encourage parents to volunteer for this opportunity.
+Team Standing Referee Points earned by a team's adult referee are added to the team's total win/loss points, and therefore referee points will almost certainly affect team standings.